semahawk/nemo/README.rst

 ****

-Nemo is a scripting, interpreted, dynamically and strongly typed programming language written entirely in C.
+Nemo is a scripting, interpreted, dynamically and strongly typed programming language written in ANSI C.

+**Note** I'm rewriting Nemo from the ground up.
+There's not much to see right now.

 Build status
 ============